Greta Thunberg: Flight shame

 Thunberg has spearheaded the anti-flying movement, promoting rail travel over flying on environmental grounds.
 The buzzword associated with this movement is flight shame.
 It is a phenomenon in which people feel social pressure not to fly because of the rising greenhouse gas emissions of the airline industry.
 It was originally championed by Swedish Olympic athlete Björn Ferry, but has gained significant momentum after Thunberg's refusal to fly on environmental grounds.
 Thunberg backed the campaign to fly less and made it part of her 2019 "awareness tour" in Europe.

 Sweden reported a 4% drop in domestic air travel for 2019 and an increase in rail use.
 The BBC says that the movement could halve the growth of global air travel, but Airbus and Boeing say that they still expect to grow at around 4% until 2035.
 In June 2019, Swedish Railways (SJ) reported that the number of Swedes taking the train for domestic journeys had risen by 8% from the previous year, reflecting growing public concern about the impact of flying on emissions.

 X-Site sticker

 In February 2020, X-Site Energy Services of Alberta, Canada, distributed a sticker with the company's name and an image of a man grabbing the braids of a girl to rape her from behind.
-The girl in the image was labeled "Greta".
+The girl in the image was labelled "Greta".
 Then 17-year-old Thunberg posted about it on Twitter: "They are starting to get more and more desperate.
 This shows that we're winning."
 Although the general manager of X-Site initially said that neither X-Site nor any X-Site employee was involved in making the sticker, X-Site Energy later apologized, admitting that they had distributed it and assumed full responsibility.
 The letter said that they were destroying known extant copies and making organizational changes to prevent future incidents.